Center for Automata Processing

 The broad mission of the Center for Data Ethics, Law, and Policy is to develop an understanding of, and perspectives on, ethical, legal and policy issues and to identify strategies and policies to address these issues.

-The Center will has a local, national and international focus.
+The Center has a local, national and international focus.
 Locally, it brings UVA faculty and graduate students together to work with faculty who are engaged in research at the Data Science Institute.
 Nationally and internationally, the mission involves a range of activities, including publishing research and hosting workshops and conferences.

 Activities of the Center include: